john30/ebusd/docs/enhanced_proto.md

   * arbitration start succeeded
     `<STARTED> <master>`
     Indicates the the last arbitration request succeeded (arbitration was won).
-    The data byte in `d` contains the master address that was successfully used during arbitration.
+    The data byte in `d` contains the master address that was sent to eBUS during arbitration.
   * arbitration start failed
     `<FAILED> <master>`
     Indicates that the last arbitration request failed (arbitration was lost or sending failed).
-    The data byte in `d` contains the address of the master that won the arbitration.
+    The data byte in `d` contains the master address that was sent to eBUS during arbitration.

 ## Symbols